argoproj/argo-cd/docs/roadmap.md

 Argo CD Applications allow splitting the cluster configuration into logic groups that are managed independently.
 However, the set of applications is a configuration that should be managed declaratively as well.
-The app-of-apps pattern solves this problem but still has some challenges such as maintenance overhead, security, and luck of some additional features.
+The app-of-apps pattern solves this problem but still has some challenges such as maintenance overhead, security, and lack of some additional features.

 [ApplicationsSet](https://github.com/argoproj-labs/applicationset) project provides a better solution for managing applications accross multiple environments.

 ### Large Applications support

-Application details page is not suitable to visualize applications that include a large number of resources (hundreds of resources).
+The application details page is not suitable to visualize applications that include a large number of resources (hundreds of resources).
 The page has to be reworked to improve user experience.

 ### Supportability

-To make Argo CD successful we need to build tools that enable the Argo CD operators to handle scalability and performance issues without asking the Argo CD team for help.
+To make Argo CD successful we need to build tools that enable Argo CD operators to handle scalability and performance issues without asking the Argo CD team for help.
-That includes more metrics, out of the box alerts and cluster management user interface.
+That includes more metrics, out of the box alerts and a cluster management user interface.

 ### GitOps Engine Enhancements